antgonzales/antgonzales.github.io/_posts/2023-12-15-how-to-improve-git-monorepo-performance.md

 **`core.commitgraph`**

-Git will use a commit history cache to significantly speed up history operations, such as git log with the --graph option.
+Git will use a commit history cache to significantly speed up history operations, such as `git log` with the `--graph` option.

 **`fetch.writeCommitGraph`**

-Improves performance of commands like `git push -f` and `git log --graph` by writing a commit-graph on every git fetch.
+Improves performance of commands like `git push -f` and `git log --graph` by writing a commit-graph on every `git fetch`.

 ## How to revert changes